 Past public meetings

-A meeting was held Sept.
-23 for the community to learn about the project and provide input on the current project alternatives.
+The first public meeting was held on Sept.
+23, 2019, for the community to learn about the project and provide input on the current project alternatives.

 When completed, the Guadalupe River Tasman Drive to Interstate 880 Flood Protection Project project will: